cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-cemu/optimizing-cemu-nvidia.md

 {% include toc title="Table of Contents" %}

-Ensure you are running the [latest drivers](https://www.nvidia.com/Download/index.aspx) and that your GPU supports OpenGL 4.1 or Vulkan.
-OpenGL 4.1 to 4.4 will likely have many graphical issues, 4.5 or above is highly recommended.
+Ensure you are running the [latest drivers](https://www.nvidia.com/Download/index.aspx) and that your GPU supports Vulkan or OpenGL 4.5.
+{: .notice--primary}

+ OpenGL 4.1 to 4.4 will work, however you may experience graphical issues.
+ {:.notice--info}
 {: .notice--textbox}

 ## GPU Settings